joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 # README

+#### This README is on hold until I will get a new router from my ISP since i bought another one atm.

 #### This wiki and **all** scripts that will be added under this repo has been made by wuseman and is licensed under GPL Version 3.

 ##### This is the first wiki online that will help you to bring the power back from Telia and Sagemcom developers via _telnet_.